Parlour Palm (Chamaedorea elegans) Indoor Care and Common Problems with Solutions

 Light Requirements

-Regularly rotate the pot to ensure that the palm receives adequate light on all sides for even growth.
+Regularly rotate the pot to ensure that the palm receives adequate light on all sides for even growth and prevent lop-sided growth.

 Temperature and Humidity

-Occasionally clean the mature leaves (fronds) by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.
+Occasionally clean the mature leaves (fronds) by damp-wiping with a soft cloth or wash it under a high pressure hose to get rid of the dust as well as discourage pest and disease infestations.

 Potting Mix